mecparts/pigfx/uspi/README.md

 Building
 --------

+> For AArch64 support go to the end of this file.

 Building is normally done on PC Linux.
 If building for the Raspberry Pi 1 you need a [toolchain](http://elinux.org/Rpi_Software#ARM) for the ARM1176JZF core.
 For Raspberry Pi 2/3 you need a toolchain with Cortex-A7/-A53 support.
-[This one](https://github.com/raspberrypi/tools/tree/master/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64) should work for all of these.
+A toolchain, which works for all of these, can be downloaded [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+USPi has been tested with the version *7-2018-q2-update* from this website.
 You can also build USPi on the Raspberry Pi itself on Raspbian.

 First edit the file *Rules.mk* and set the Raspberry Pi version (*RASPPI*, 1, 2 or 3) and the *PREFIX* of your toolchain commands.
 Alternatively you can create a *Config.mk* file (which is ignored by git) and set the Raspberry Pi version and the *PREFIX* variable to the prefix of your compiler like this (don't forget the dash at the end):